zwave-js/node-red-contrib-zwave-js/managed.md

 When setting the interval, the **Controller Node ID** parameter will almost certainly be 1 - unless you have multiple controllers, and you want the wake up to be recieved by a different controller.

+## Notes on GetSupportedKeys
+This will return an array of ASCII codes - representing the keys that are supported on the device

 ## Enums and formatted values.
 Some command classes, require a certain structure in there payload, so please refer to the below information.
 the CC's above should tell you what is required.

 ## Structures